 Start calculating with 5 numbers of the miter (θ =9°)

-Now, we can see Pm> Pdesign, means minimum thickness required to fabricate the miter bend is 8.38 mm SCH20
+Now, we can see Pm> Pdesign, which means the minimum thickness required to fabricate the miter bend will be 8.38 mm, SCH20

 So, let’s calculate Pm for 4 numbers of the miter to check whether it can pass or not.

 We can see Pm> Pdesign for 4 numbers of the miter as well